Jacksonville Grandparents’ Rights Attorney

 As a grandparent, you have a right to petition for custody in situations of divorce, death of the child's parents, incarceration of child's parents, unfit parents, and a grandchild's delinquent status.
 As a grandparent, it is important to know and understand your rights.
 It is my desire to help you understand them better and to make sure they are upheld.

-Do not hesitate to call my firm's Jacksonville grandparent rights lawyers for assistance if you feel the need to protect your grandchild.
+Do not hesitate to call my firm's Jacksonville grandparent rights lawyer for assistance if you feel the need to protect your grandchild.